syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 //Opens an input Word template.
 WordDocument document = new WordDocument(assembly.GetManifestResourceStream("Sample.Assets.Template.docx"), FormatType.Docx);
-//Accesses the styles collection that contains paragraph and character styles in Word document.
+//Accesses the styles collection that contains paragraph and character styles in a Word document.
 IStyleCollection styleCollection = document.Styles;
-//Finds the style with the name "Style1".
+//Finds the style with the name "Style1."
 WParagraphStyle style = styleCollection.FindByName("Style1") as WParagraphStyle;
-//Remove "Style1" style from the Word document. style.Remove();
+//Remove the "Style1" style from the Word document. style.Remove();
 //Saves the Word file to MemoryStream.
 MemoryStream stream = new MemoryStream();
 await document.SaveAsync(stream, FormatType.Docx);
-//Saves the stream as Word document file in local machine.
+//Saves the stream as a Word document file in the local machine.
 Save(stream, "Sample.docx");
 //Closes the document instance. document.Close();

-//Please refer the below link to save Word document in UWP platform.
+//Please refer to the following link to save a Word document in the UWP platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 {% endhighlight %}